-9. We have particular concerns about the possible adoption of the tobacco industry preferred solution to the unique identifier - Codentify (therefore we do not support Option B.1.1 or Option B.1.4 (in so far as that appears consistent with the possible use of Codentify).

-10. NETSA members have seen demonstrations of Codentify and are aware of its operational characteristics and failings, it is a code generator system installed at the production line that generates unique codes on packs.
+- 9. We have particular concerns about the possible adoption of the tobacco industry preferred solution to the unique identifier Codentify (therefore we do not support Option B.1.1 or Option B.1.4 (in so far as that appears consistent with the possible use of Codentify). - 10.
+Fresh has seen demonstrations of Codentify and are aware of its operational characteristics and failings, it is a code generator system installed at the production line that generates unique codes on packs.
 It uses elements of the production (such as production line and time of production) to generate with a secret "key" an unpredictable and unique encrypted 12-character combination of letters and numbers to identify and authenticate a pack of cigarettes.
 The number, linked with a digital signature, can be read by a human or by a computer.
 Codentify was developed by PMI, and since 2010 has been licensed for use by the three other multinational companies, BAT, JTI and Imperial Tobacco.
-These four companies have now formed the "Digital Coding and Tracking"
+These four companies have now formed the "Digital Coding and Tracking Association", based in Zurich, to promote the system to Governments and independent agencies.3